mapbox/mapbox-gl-native/README.md

 For Linux, set the environment variable `MAPBOX_ACCESS_TOKEN` to your token.

+For Android, open the class MapFragment and look for the line with `mMap.setAccessToken("access key goes here");`.
+Also delete the throw statement on the previous line.

 # Style

 Some styles in JSON format are included at `./styles`.
 See the [style spec](https://github.com/mapbox/mapbox-gl-style-spec) for more details.